aliencube/publish-profile-actions/README.md

 * `AZURE_CREDENTIALS` (**Required**): Environment variable.
 Azure credentials for a service principal.
 * `resourceGroupName` (**Required**): Resource group name.
 * `appName` (**Required**): App instance name.
-* `isFunctionApp`: Value indicating whether it is the Azure Functions app or not.
-If omitted, its default value is set to `false`.

 ## Outputs ##